Yellow-backed duiker

-The yellow-backed duiker (Cephalophus silvicultor) is a forest dwelling antelope in the order Artiodactyla from the family Bovidae.
-Yellow-backed duikers are the most widely distributed of all duikers.
-They are found mainly in Central and Western Africa, ranging from Senegal to Western Uganda with possibly a few in Gambia.
-Their range also extends southward into Rwanda, Burundi, Zaire, and most of Zambia.
+The yellow-backed duiker (Cephalophus silvicultor) is a shy, forest-dwelling antelope of the order Artiodactyla, from the family Bovidae.
+Yellow-backed duikers are the most widely-distributed of all duikers.
+They are found mainly in Central and Western Africa, ranging from Senegal and Gambia on the western coast, through to the Democratic Republic of the Congo to western Uganda; their distribution continues southward into Rwanda, Burundi, and most of Zambia.